 - The DOD MWR Libraries is a free, online resource for service members and their families that offers a wide variety of activities and materials for all ages.
 Children can learn to read, explore interests, research school assignments, access professional tutors for homework help and much more.

 Explore the wide range of DOD-approved youth and teen resources which can help your child make friends, stay active and develop new skills.

-- DOD summer camps may be a great addition to your child’s summer lineup.
+- DOD summer camps may be a great addition to your child’s summer lineup to keep them engaged and having fun after school lets out.
+From sports, music and theater camps to cooking, space or science, installation-specific and DOD STARBASE camps can help you find something for your child or teen.
 To find a camp or summer activity on your installation, visit MilitaryChildCare.com or contact your installation youth center.

 Military OneSource specialty consultations

 Military OneSource specialty consultations enable parents to speak with specialists in various areas of expertise, including adoption, education, special needs and more.
 These flexible, virtual consultations can be accessed whenever you need them — anytime, anywhere.

 - New MilParent specialty consultation — Designed for expectant parents and parents of children up to the age of 5, these consultations provide support for a wide range of parenting issues.

 - Adoption specialty consultants — Adoption and foster care can be great ways to start and grow your military family, and adoption specialty consultants can help you navigate the aspects of adoption and fostering that are unique to military life.
 Whether you’re just starting to think about adoption and foster care or have completed the process and have questions, get answers to your questions today.
 Learn more about adoption and foster care essentials.